small-tech/watson/README.md

 > “It’s elementary, my dear…”

+__Status: Alpha.
+Looking for feedback and input from the elementary OS community.__

 Watson is an application template for elementary OS 6 (Odin).

-Watson will get you up and running with scaffolding that compiles on elementary OS 6 (Odin) and follows elementary OS 6 best practices (e.g., [code style](https://docs.elementary.io/develop/writing-apps/code-style)).
+Watson will get you up and running with a single-window elementary OS 6 (Odin) app that complies with the [elementary OS Human Interface Guidelines](https://docs.elementary.io/hig/) and follows other elementary OS 6 conventions (e.g., [code style](https://docs.elementary.io/develop/writing-apps/code-style)).

 Once you’ve made it your own, you can submit your app for inclusion in the [AppCenter](https://docs.elementary.io/develop/appcenter/publishing-requirements) as a curated app.

 ## What Watson is (and what Watson is not).

-The scaffolding that’s included is based on the [elementary OS Developer Documentation](https://docs.elementary.io/develop/) and [elementary OS Human Interface Guidelines](https://docs.elementary.io/hig/).
+The basic single-window app that’s generated is based on the [elementary OS Developer Documentation](https://docs.elementary.io/develop/) as well as a review of the conventions employed by the core apps that ship with elementary OS (like Code and Calculator).
+It also complies with the [elementary OS Human Interface Guidelines](https://docs.elementary.io/hig/).

-If you haven’t already done so, we highly recommended you read through both of these important resources before continuing.
+If you haven’t already done so, we highly recommended you read through both of the important resources linked above before continuing.
 Also, to refer to language or library details during development, bookmark [Valadoc](https://valadoc.org/).

+When deciding what to include and what to leave out of the generated app, the guiding principle is to include base functionality expected of any elementary OS 6 app.
+The goal is for you to only have to add to the generated template, not remove from it or change the generated code for common types of apps (with the understanding that multi-window applications and highly custom apps might require a bit of fiddling).

-___Watson is not a substitute for knowing what you’re doing.__ It is meant to lower the barrier of entry to creating an elementary OS application by automating the start of a new project and ensure you do not misconfigure your project or leave out important aspects (like translations).
+___Watson is not a substitute for knowing what you’re doing.__ Watson is meant to lower the barrier of entry to creating an elementary OS application by automating the start of a new project to ensure you do not misconfigure your project or leave out important aspects (like window state preservation or translations).
 So, again, please read the above documents before starting to develop apps for elementary OS._

 ## Getting started